 Oats differ considerably from other cereal grains in that the oat bran fraction contains a large amount of unsaturated fat and an extremely active lipid enzyme system.
 The oat kernel itself, at its normal moisture of 11-13%, is very stable as the fat is protected in several ways.
 The fat is stored in encapsulated globules which protect it from oxygen and enzyme activity.

 Secondly, the normal moisture of the oat is ideal as a minimum of oxidation takes place at that level.
 In addition, a high level of phenolic compounds are present in the oat and they act as antioxidants in a manner similar to BHA and BHT.

 Once the oats are milled or ground without deactivating the enzymes, the fat no longer has the same degree of protection and fat hydrolysis will begin producing free fatty acids and mono and diglycerides.
-These compounds do not significantly affect flavor but do affect the physical property of oats being converted to oat products and are substrates for other enzymes which do produce off-flavored compounds.
+These compounds do not significantly affect the flavor but do affect the physical property of oats being converted to oat products and are substrates for other enzymes that do produce off-flavored compounds.

-The mono and diglycerides produced are emulsifiers and the long chain free fatty acids fit nicely into the starch helixes of oat flour.
+The mono and diglycerides produced are emulsifiers and the long-chain free fatty acids fit nicely into the starch helixes of oat flour.
 Through hydrogen bonding, a fatty acid/starch complex is formed.
 These inclusion compounds prevent the starch from forming a paste when mixed with water.
 In diluted solutions, they form a precipitate making the formation of a good oat cereal dough very difficult.